aeckar/hass/README.md

 There are no constraints that your classes have a primary constructor with property arguments or derive from a common interface
 (an exception being SAM conversions and lambdas).
 However, with this flexibility, the user must also explicitly define how every serializable class without a built-in protocol should behave.
 Despite being a powerful tool, it can be a nuisance for trivial classes whose sole purpose is to contain data.
-With this, Kanary provides the `Container` annotation that automatically makes any class annotated with it serializable and deserializable, so long as it abides by the same rules set by `kotlinx.serialization`'s `@Serializable` annotation.
+With this, Hass provides the `Container` annotation that automatically makes any class annotated with it serializable and deserializable, so long as it abides by the same rules set by `kotlinx.serialization`'s `@Serializable` annotation.
 That is to say: